-Estabelecimento de Comidas Boa Fortuna Avenida Infante D. Henrique, Macau, www.futurebrightgroup.com.mo
+Estabelecimento de Comidas Boa Fortuna, R/C, 41 Avenida Infante D. Henrique, Macau, www.futurebrightgroup.com.mo

-At Cais 22–situated at the Inner Harbour, right behind Shell gas station–you can ask for steamed or fried fish with ginger and spices, starting with seafood, including lobster, crab, barnacles, mussels and clams.
-This restaurant is well known within the local community and offers a good value for money.
+At Cais 22–situated at the Inner Harbour, right behind Shell gas station–you can ask for steamed or fried fish with ginger and spices, starting with seafood, including lobster, crab, barnacles, mussels, and clams.
+This restaurant is well known within the local community and offers good value for money.
 The average price being between MOP $110 to MOP $150 per person (including beer and non-alcoholic beverages).
-Cais 22 opens at dinner time but only closes when all customers has vacated the premises.
+Cais 22 opens at dinner time but only closes when all customers have vacated the premises.
 With an alfresco space facing the river, it can be a very pleasant venue to dine late.

-Cais 22 Av.
-De Demetrio Cinatti, Santo Antonio, Macau
+Cais 22 Cais 22, Av.
+Demetrio Cinatti, Santo António, Macau

-Next to Cais 22 is Chang Siam Thai Restaurant, which serves from 6:00pm until 4:00 am.
+Next to Cais 22 is Chang Siam Thai Restaurant, which opens from 6:00pm until 4:00am.
 It is spacious and noisy sometimes, but if a party-like environment is what you are looking for, this is a good choice.
 People singing karaoke and a windy balcony gives you the real Macau experience.
 Do not forget to ask for the minced beef with lettuce and the Thai milk tea.
-It is a bit more pricey than the latter suggestions, but still worth the try.
+It is a bit more pricey than the latter suggestions but still worth the try.

 If however you are looking for something with a western touch, head over to Grand Lisboa’s U2 floor and go to Round-the-Clock Coffee Shop that, as the name indicates, is opened 24 hours a day.
-Their Caldo Verde soup served inside a traditional Portuguese bread is highly recommended and can satisfy any cravings.
+Their caldo verde soup served inside traditional Portuguese bread is highly recommended and can satisfy any cravings.

 Taipa has fewer eateries opened until late, but there are still some good finds.
-Besides the good price, Va Fung located at Avenida Dr. Sun Yat Sen, it offers a lot of Dim Sum specialties for 24 hours, including their unforgettable steamed vegetable dumplings, but also Char Siu (barbecued pork), Singapore-style noodles and fried rice.
+Besides the good price, Va Fung–located on both Macau and Taipa sides–offers a lot of dim sum specialties for 24 hours, including their unforgettable steamed vegetable dumplings, but also char siu (barbecued pork), Singapore-style noodles and fried rice.
 A group of four or more people may pay less than MOP $100 each.

 If you are craving Japanese food instead, Kingship is in Rua de Évora and closes at 3:00am.
-This shop also has home delivery service when orders go above MOP $300.
-Their menu includes sushi, tempura, teppanyaki and ramen noodles.
+This shop also has a home delivery service when orders go above MOP $300.
+Their menu includes sushi, tempura, teppanyaki, and ramen noodles.
 Kingship is great to dine in with friends since tables are big enough and there is privacy if what you want is to chat and laugh the night away.